SHAREHOLDER ACTION ALERT: The Schall Law Firm Remi... | INN

-SHAREHOLDER ACTION ALERT: The Schall Law Firm Reminds Investors of a Class Action Lawsuit Against Facebook, Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm
+SHAREHOLDER ACTION ALERT: The Schall Law Firm Reminds Investors of a Class Action Lawsuit Against Meta Platforms, Inc. f/k/a Facebook, Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

-The Schall Law Firm a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Facebook, Inc. for violations of §§10 and 20 of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
-Investors who purchased the Company’s securities between November 3, 2016, and October 4, 2021, inclusive are encouraged to …
+The Schall Law Firm a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Meta Platforms, Inc. fka Facebook, Inc. for violations of §§10 and 20 of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+Investors who purchased the Company’s securities between November 3, 2016, and October 4, 2021, …

-The Schall Law Firm , a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Facebook, Inc. (“Facebook” or “the Company”) (NASDAQ: FB ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+The Schall Law Firm , a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Meta Platforms, Inc. f/k/a Facebook, Inc. (“Facebook” or “the Company”) (NASDAQ: FB ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company’s securities between November 3, 2016, and October 4, 2021, inclusive (the ”Class Period”), are encouraged to contact the firm before December 27, 2021.